 Is a good idea to travel to Morocco, Algeria or Tunisia during the Islamic holy month of Ramadan?
 What should you expect during your travels during this time?
 What are some of the pros/cons of traveling during Ramadan?

 Non-Muslim tourists traveling during Ramadan will find it to be an immersive cultural learning experience.
 The activities of daily living will change dramatically during this month, which will open up your eyes to seeing a whole new side of North Africa.
 The Ramadan period is imbued with many cultural practices that you won’t be able to experience during any other time of the year.
 The following are some practical information and helpful travel tips that will make your travel to North Africa during Ramadan more enjoyable!

 Ramadan is a month-long festival which falls in the ninth month of the Islamic calendar.
 This is considered to be the most holy month of the year.
 Muslims from around the world will fast from sunrise to sunset during this time.
 This is a special time of cleansing for Muslims through reflecting upon their last year’s actions, seeking forgiveness for transgressions, devoting time for prayers and recitation of the Quran, and giving alms (charity) to the poor.

-- Most attractions and places of interest will remain open.
+- Most tourist attractions and places of interest will remain open.

 - The pace of life will be much slower between sunrise and sunset since most Muslims will be either staying at home or out visiting friends and family.